worldline/angular-training/docs/src/first-steps/README.md

 Interpolation only works on textual content of elements.
 You can not use it to change the value of HTML attributes or to insert HTML code.
 For this, you will need to resort to directives, which we will see later in the training.

-In this exemple, we formatted the price manually.
+In this example, we formatted the price manually.
 We will later see that Angular provides a way to declare reusable formatters: **pipes**.

 ## Working with components